ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/base/readme.md

 To run your project, the system requires various runtime systems for data access, api, and logic.
 These are included with API Logic Server ([architecture doc here](https://apilogicserver.github.io/Docs/Architecture-What-Is/)).
 So, to run your project ([instructions here](#setup-instructions)):

+1.  __Establish your Python Environment__
+    * Docker or VSCode - nothing to do
-1.  __Establish your Python Environment__ to activate these runtime systems
+    * Otherwise, [click here](#establish-your-python-environment--other-environments) to activate these runtime systems
 2. __Run__

-Setup your Python environment, according to whether you did a *local install*, or *Docker*.
+Setup your Python environment, according to your environment.
 Choose the appropriate section, then run.

 API Logic Server CLI provides commands you can use to ugrade your project, e.g., to add security.
 Discover the CLI commands with `ApiLogicServer`.

 &nbsp;

-## Establish Your Python Environment - Local Install
+## Establish Your Python Environment - Other Environments

-> VSCode projects automatically use installed API Logic Server `venv`, so this step is ***not required*** until you want to create a local `venv` for additional packages.

 Your `requirements.txt` has already been created, so...